thanosvlo/MARL-for-Anatomical-Landmark-Detection/README.md

 * Detecting the apex point and center of mitral valve in short-axis cardiac MRI

-* Detecting the anterior commissure (AC) and posterior commissure point in adult brain MRI
+* Detecting the anterior commissure (AC) and posterior commissure (PC) point in adult brain MRI

 * Detecting the left and right cerrebellum point in fetal head ultrasound